Mahbubur Rob Sadi

 Dewan Mahbubur Rob Sadi Chaudhuri (দেওয়ান মাহবুবুর রব সাদী চৌধুরী; 10 May 1942 – 17 October 2016) was a Bengali politician.
-He was a 1971 Liberation War veteran and war hero who led the Jalalpur sub-sector (sector 4) as sub-sector commander of the Mukti Bahini under Sector Commander Maj Gen C. R. Datta.
+He was a 1971 Liberation War veteran and war hero who led the Jalalpur sub-sector (sector 4) as sub-sector commander of the Mukti Bahini under Sector Commander Major General Chitta Ranjan Dutta.
 Sadi was awarded Bir Protik on 15 December 1973 for demonstration of personal acts of valor during the war.
 He was elected a member of parliament in 1979.
-Besides being a freedom fighter and politician, Sadi was also a singer, poet, columnist and songwriter.
-He was an active columnist for the Manab Zamin and his articles and letters appeared in various national and international newspapers and magazines like The Economist, The Daily Star, The Daily Ittefaq and Prothom Alo.
+Besides being a freedom fighter and politician, Sadi was also a singer, poet, columnist, and songwriter.
+He was an active columnist for the Manab Zamin, and his articles and letters appeared in various national and international newspapers and magazines like The Economist, The Daily Star, The Daily Ittefaq, and Prothom Alo.
 Sadi served as the executive director of Delta Life Insurance Company Ltd, and later founded a socio-political organization named Centre for Democratic Practice, dedicated towards fostering democracy and national consciousness and consensus in Bangladesh.

 Early years

-The youngest son of Dewan Mohammad Mamun Chowdhury and Syeda Zebunnessa Chaudhurani, Sadi was born in Nabiganj Upazila, Habiganj District, Sylhet on 10 May 1942.
-As a child he was never too fond of schools or text books, as he was more of an adventurous type.
+The youngest son of Dewan Mohammad Mamun Chowdhury and Syeda Zebunnessa Chaudhurani, Sadi was born in Nabiganj, Habiganj, Assam Province, British India (present day Habiganj, Sylhet, Bangladesh) on 10 May 1942.
+As a child he was never too fond of schools or textbooks, as he was more of an adventurous type.
 He spent a great deal of time wandering around the village with his cohorts, minding other people's business.
-Sadi was better known as the good samaritan who stood beside the sick and the poor.
+Sadi was better known as the good Samaritan who stood beside the sick and the poor.
 His father was always worried about news of his son selling off trees or land to help someone out.

 Sadi graduated from J.K. & H.K.
-High School, Habiganj in 1961.
-During his college years, he was elected cultural secretary, Students Association, Chittagong City College.
-In the following year, he enrolled in Moulovibazar Government College and was elected general secretary, Student Association.
+High School, Habiganj, in 1961.
+During his college years, he was elected cultural secretary of the Students Association, Chittagong City College.
+In the following year, he enrolled in Moulovibazar Government College and was elected general secretary of the Student Association.
 Sadi joined the Bangladesh Chhatra League.

 The Liberation War, 1971

-When the struggle for independence began, Sadi was on his way to Khawai subdivision in Tripura, India for training under BSF.
+When the struggle for independence began, Sadi was on his way to Khawai subdivision in Tripura, India, for training under the BSF.
 He was then off to train under the Indian Army in Meghalaya, India.
-Struck by his fearlessness and valor, the Commander in charge of the training camp, Brigadier General Watke, offered Sadi a position in the armed forces.
+Struck by his fearlessness and valor, the commander in charge of the training camp, Brigadier Watke, offered Sadi a position in the armed forces.
 But nothing was more important to Sadi than to fight for the freedom of his motherland, and so he declined.
 When the brigadier asked, "I will give you one rifle to kill an enemy, but don't you want anything for yourself?"
 Sadi replied, "Give me more rifles and I will kill more enemies!"
-In response to this the brigadier appointed Sadi as a sub-sector commander (sector 4) in Sylhet.
+In response to this, the brigadier appointed Sadi as a sub-sector commander (sector 4) in Sylhet.
 He was among the very few commanders, in the entire Liberation Army, to be appointed from outside the armed forces.